symfony/symfony-docs/setup/new_project_svn.rst

 .. tip::

     This is **a** method to tracking your Symfony project in a Subversion repository.
-There are several ways to do and this one is simply one that works.
+There are several ways to do and this one is one that works.

 The Subversion Repository
 -------------------------